bananapielearnsjava/tp/docs/UserGuide.md

 ### Scheduling an appointment: `schedule`

 Adds an appointment for a specific patient at a certain time.
+This command will also show the details of the patient the appointment has been scheduled for in the Patient View Panel.

 **Format:** `schedule INDEX adt\APPOINTMENT_DATE_TIME [note\APPOINTMENT_NOTE]`
 * Adds an appointment to the appointments list for the patient at the specified `INDEX` at the given date and time.